 | Chemical resistance | Good, but susceptible to strong detergents | Excellent, withstands alkaline and acidic cleaners |

-| Hydrophobicity duration | Typically 3–6 months | Designed for 12 months |
+| Hydrophobicity duration | Typically 3–6 months | Up to 3 months in the current MMCC service tiers |

 | Application complexity | Low, often spray‑and‑wipe | Requires proper surface prep for optimal bonding |